menu

 Demographics

+Eads is a somewhat ethnically-diverse town.
 The people who call Eads home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Eads residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Eads include German, English, Irish, Scottish, and Dutch.
+The greatest number of Eads residents report their race to be White, followed by Asian.
+Eads also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.11% of the town’s residents.
+Important ancestries of people in Eads include German, English, Irish, European, and Scottish.

 The most common language spoken in Eads is English.
-Other important languages spoken here include Italian and Polish.
+Other important languages spoken here include Mon-Khmer (Cambodian) and Italian.

 Notable & Unique Neighborhood Characteristics